lex-node/governance/constitution/constitution.md

 * Lower-ranking Principles should only be sacrificed in favor of higher-ranking Principles if a Pareto optimal state has been achieved, i.e. it is not possible to improve one Principle without making another Principle worse off.
 Until then, the Council shall seek to make only Pareto improvements, where Principles are improved without making any other Principles worse off.
 * Once it is no longer possible to optimize any Principle without sacrificing another, this Constitution should be amended to introduce minimum satisfaction thresholds on each Principle.
 * Stakeholder rights at any given moment, as defined by the values of On-Chain parameters, may justifiably be sacrificed in the furtherance of the Principles, because it is intended that the Principles, if achieved, will ensure maximum utility to maximum stakeholders.
-* The Principles should be designed, in all future iterations of this Constitution, to optimally achieve the mission of Pocket Network, which is defined in the first line of this Constitution.
+* The Principles should be designed, in all future iterations of this Constitution, to optimally achieve the mission of the Pocket Technologies and Pocket Network stated under "Mission Statement" above.

 # Statutes